 Visiting the north-east section of South Burnett, and dipping my toes into the neighbouring regions of Gympie and Cherbourg in the overall Wide-Bay Burnett region was a delightful multi-day adventure.
 Even though at first glance the area seems to be nothing but altered lands for agriculture, there are numerous natural gems and plenty of wildlife that I loved discovering for the first time.

-Of particular beauty was Boat Mountain Conservation Park, which had a surprisingly epic view from Daniels Lookout and Kinbombi Falls, which even though it wasn’t running, was spectacular, wild and just how I like it: untamed.
+Of particular beauty was Boat Mountain Conservation Park, which had a surprisingly epic view from Daniels Lookout, and Kinbombi Falls, which even though it wasn’t running, was still spectacular, wild and just how I like it: untamed.